ALEEEHU/World-Simulator/README.md

         author={Cao, Chenjie and Zhou, Jingkai and Li, shikai and Liang, Jingyun and Yu, Chaohui and Wang, Fan and Xue, Xiangyang and Fu, Yanwei}, journal={arXiv preprint arXiv:2504.14899},
         year={2025}
 }

+@article{choi2025we,
+  title={We'll Fix it in Post: Improving Text-to-Video Generation with Neuro-Symbolic Feedback}, author={Choi, Minkyu and Sharan, SP and Goel, Harsh and Shah, Sahil and Chinchali, Sandeep}, journal={arXiv preprint arXiv:2504.17180}, year={2025}
+}

 ```